 16. Gabion basket green wall

-This nifty design combines the natural, vertical garden trend with the high-performance retaining functions of gabion baskets, and the results are beautiful!
+A Gabon basket green wall is a nifty design that combines the natural, vertical garden trend with the high-performance retaining functions of gabion baskets, and the results are beautiful!

 17. Modular retaining wall